One More Time...: Background

-Hoppus' battle with cancer prompted a secret meeting between him, DeLonge, and Barker to reconvene, overcome old disputes, and reconnect as friends.
-Soon after, the three decided that the time was right for DeLonge to make his return to the band.
+Hoppus and DeLonge's reconnection prompted a secret meeting between them and Barker to reconvene and overcome old disputes.
+Soon after, they felt the time was right for DeLonge to rejoin the band.
 Skiba was unaware of DeLonge's return until it was publicly announced in 2022, though he had begun to question whether he was still in the band.
 Despite this, he showed both excitement and gratitude for the trio, and thanked fans for his time in the band.
 DeLonge reciprocated by privately reaching out to Skiba on social media to thank him for his time with the band.